The 50 must-know acronyms in digital marketing

 HREF is the code used to make a link on a website.
 You can use this code on your own web pages to make it easy for people to visit other pages on your site.
 This is one of the most common things you will see in HTML and it’s very easy to add links.

 If you use link building, you will be able to increase the number of links pointing to your site and make your website more successful.
 Link building is all about getting people who will link to your site and help it grow.
 This is a great way for you to make your business grow and get more exposure.

 PPC is an advertising model that works on an auction-like system.
 Instead of putting ads in front of people, you pay for the adverts to be shown in a specific ad space.
 For example, if you have a banner ad on a site and it has been bid on by 50 other advertisers, only the highest bidder receives their ad on your page.
-Google AdWords, Yahoo!
-Search Marketing and Bing Ads are all PPC platforms.
+Google Ads, Yahoo!
+Native and Microsoft Advertising are all PPC platforms.

 CPC is a cost model used in advertising.
 In PPC, a cost is determined by a campaign in which a set amount of money has been bid on your ad space.
 The highest bidder receives their advertisement on your page.